itamar-glitch/Itamar-fullstack-project/README.md

 1. Check and install Docker, Docker Compose, and Git (if missing)
 2. Clone the repository
 3. Build all Docker containers
-4. Start all services (TiDB, Kafka, API, Frontend, CDC)
+4. Start all services (TiDB, Kafka, Bacckend, Frontend, CDC)
 5. Initialize database with default admin user
 6. Display access URLs